AI Mythbusters

 A person walks in a dark space, their form highlighted by a bright light shining from behind them.

-Myth 1: The Ghost of Human Marketers.
-Marketing employees should be “spooked” by AI as they will vanish and be replaced by AI agents. -- Brian McCann, Senior Analyst, Technology Strategy
+Myth 1: “AI will replace me.”
+Marketing employees should be concerned about AI making their jobs obsolete. -- Brian McCann, Senior Analyst, Technology Strategy

 You’re not going to be replaced by AI soon: currently, AI agents still need guidance and human oversight to provide business value.
 You may, however, be outclassed by coworkers and competitors who use AI regularly to augment their workload.
 If you haven’t at least tried using AI tools, now’s a good time to start researching your options.